FabriBertani/Plugin.Maui.ScreenSecurity/README.md

     {
         base.OnAppearing();

+        // Check if screen security protection is not enabled if (!_screenSecurity.IsProtectionEnabled)
+        {
             // Activate the screen security protection with default settings _screenSecurity.ActivateScreenSecurityProtection();
+        }

+        // Attach to the ScreenCaptured event handler _screenSecurity.ScreenCaptured += OnScreenCaptured;

         /*
         // For changing iOS options, follow one of the next examples: